EfeAgare/StackOverflow-lite/README.md

 ## How it works
 * Users can:
     * Get all questions
-    * Get a particular question
+    * Get a question
-    * Post a question to receive answers
+    * Post a question
-    * Post answer to question(s)
+    * Post an answer to a question

 ## Technologies
   * Nodejs(ES6)